 Cody gestured for us to sit on a piece of driftwood, which we did.
 Luck sat to our right, on a large, padded office chair.
 She made a point of being oblivious to our presence.
 Rhonda began to speak, but Cody gestured for her to be quiet.
 We sat cross-legged, resting the palms of our hands on our knees.

 After several slow minutes Cody leaned over to me and whispered, “San Bernardino County is beside your right shoulder.
 That is very unlucky.
-You should face it directly.”
+You should face it directly, with your chest.”
 He indicated that I should shift my torso 45 degrees clockwise, so that I was facing due east.

 The setting sun shone so brightly the Sierra Nevada mountains looked like burning gold.
 In the foreground, the tips of sky-scrapers poked out of the water like lesser mountains.
 They too looked like they were burning, but with the kind of fire created by sparks of light.
 On the beach, directly in front of me, the natives had constructed a sculpture out of rubble and rebar that echoed the shape of the sinking metropolis.

 As the sun set several natives appeared with firewood and kindling.
 A woman stepped out of the crowd.
 She carried a small, carved box in which lay a metal canister with a spout.
 After making a ritual gesture, she removed the canister and poured fuel onto the kindling.
 Her attendant used a square silver lighter from a sequined pouch to light a fire.